v1001/Disaster-Response-Pipeline-/README.md

 3. Multinomial Naive Bayes (NB)
 4. Linear Support Vector Classifier (SVC)

-To test different models and parameters a custom function *build_cv* was implemented.

-Cross-validation was performed for MLPC using grid search.
-Optimal parameters were applied to continue training.
-Training multi-output MLPC classifier is essentially training multiple classifiers one for each output.
-For this reason only one category "related" was used to perform grid search.

 #### 3.3.
 Comparing classifiers
 The following table contains the ROC AUC score, training time and pickle size of the saved model.